How eCommerce uses Natural Language Processing (NLP) in 2022

 Efficient Customer Support

 Natural language processing has been studied for over 50 years.
 However, it began to reach its full potential and accuracy recently, which provides real value.
-We can see that through various ways.
+We can see that that in various ways.
 With interactive chatbots that can respond to customers automatically, and even voice assistants that we use in our everyday life.
 All this helps to improve the interaction itself between machines and humans.

 A lot of companies and organizations have started to use chatbots.
 They have become a key asset in their customer service department.
 By using chatbots, companies and organizations have seen an improvement in their sales.
 It also helped their customers having a better experience overall.